Resisting Enemy Interrogation: Production

 Principal photography for Resisting Enemy Interrogation took place at the Hal Roach Studios.
-Aside from brief voice-over narration at the beginning and a speech by Lloyd Nolan at the end, the film is presented in dramatic form.
-According to screenwriter Owen Crump from the First Motion Picture Unit, the secluded Bavarian chateau that appears in the film at the beginning was a process shot based on a picture post card.
-After the war, Crump said two aviators visited Warner Bros. studios.
-During the war, they were taken to the same chateau for interrogation.
-Recognizing it from Resisting Enemy Interrogation, the two fliers were so amused that they kept breaking into laughter, completely baffling their captors.
+Lloyd Nolan provides the opening narration, and appears at the end of the film as a debriefing officer, after which he speaks directly to the camera, telling airmen to not talk to their captors.
+Owen Crump, one of the screenwriters, said that the Bavarian chateau that appears in the film was a process shot based on a picture post card.
+He also reported that twp American fliers visiting the Warner Bros. studios after the war said that when they were captured during the war, recognized the building from the film when they were brought in for questioning.
+This amused them, and they began to laugh, confusing their interrogators.

 Stock footage of Douglas A-20 Havoc, Lockheed Hudson, Martin B-26 Marauder and North American B-25 Mitchell bombers were featured in the aerial combat sequence.
 The German aircraft were a combination of stock footage and models of the Messerschmitt Bf 109 fighters that made the interception.

 Reception

-Resisting Enemy Interrogation was typical of the propaganda films of the period produced under the auspices of the Office of War Information.
-The film was distributed and exhibited by the USAAF primarily to air force personnel but was released as a theatrical feature in New York in August 1944.
+Resisting Enemy Interrogation was typical of the military training films of the period produced under the auspices of the Office of War Information.
+The film was distributed and exhibited by the USAAF primarily to Army Air Force personnel but was later released as a theatrical feature in New York in August 1944.